2013-2014

 Hillary for America

-In the run-up to Hillary Clinton's official declaration for candidacy in the upcoming Presidential election, some friends from my time at The Obama campaign reached out looking for some design help to launch her campaign.
+In the run-up to Hillary Clinton's announcement, some friends from my Obama campaign days reached out looking for design help to get her campaign off the ground.

-My homepage ideas didn't end up getting used, but the donation flow was built out as the first iteration.
-Shortly to follow, Hillary for America began onboarding an amazing design team which took over and created a gorgeous visual campaign for candidate Clinton.
-My work would rightfully fade into history soon thereafter, but I'm proud to have made some small mark on her historic run for President.
+My homepage concepts didn't make the cut, but the donation flow shipped as the first iteration.
+Shortly after, Hillary for America brought on an incredible in-house design team who took it from there and built something genuinely beautiful.
+My contribution faded quickly into the background — which felt about right — but I'm proud to have made some small mark on her historic run.
 Here's some of the work I delivered.

 World Food Program